Inimesh/CV/README.md

 **Problem-Solver**

-I relish a puzzle and I actively sought out extra challenges while studying at Makers (see my take on programming [Conway's Game of Life](https://github.com/Inimesh/game_of_life)).
-I am always interested in finding a more efficient and elegant solution to a problem.
+I relish a puzzle and I am always interested in finding a more efficient/elegant solution.
+I actively sought out extra challenges while studying at Makers (see my take on programming [Conway's Game of Life](https://github.com/Inimesh/game_of_life)).
 During my year-long Master's chemical research project, my experiments suffered a wide variety of (lab and non-lab related) setbacks and issues.
-I was able to overcome all of these obstacles using my diagnostic capabilities, careful planning and efficient execution - achieving a first class mark for the project.
+I was able to overcome all of these obstacles using my diagnostic capabilities, careful planning and efficient execution - achieving an overall first class mark for the project.

 **Independent Learner**

-During lockdown I was unemployed without furlough and took it upon myself to learn as much about computer science as I could, completing multiple online courses and practicing basic coding abilities.
-The Omicron variant meant that the majority of the Makers course ended up being fully remote.
-I was able to adapt to this and remain focused and successful in my studies despite this change.
+During lockdown I was unemployed without furlough and during this time I cultivated a renewed interest in computer science.
+I completed online courses on ML and algorithms, and started practicing coding (while led me to joining Makers Academy).
+The Omicron covid variant meant that the majority of the Makers course ended up being fully remote.
+I was able to adapt to this and remain focused and successful in my studies despite this interruption.
 While in sixth form I taught myself AS level biology completely on my own during my free periods and at home.
-It was a task that took a lot of self-discipline, diligence and dedication in which I acheived an the highest grade for the qualification (A).
+It was a task that took a lot of self-discipline, diligence and dedication in which I achieved the highest grade for the qualification (A).

 **Initiative and strategy**

 I believe that I am good at identifying bottlenecks and prioritising tasks.
-For the final project at Makers, my team was getting bogged down in trying to work-around an inaccessible open-banking API, which was causing us to become demoralised and anxious of approaching deadlines.
+For the final project at Makers, for the first half of the week my team was getting bogged down in trying to work around an inaccessible open-banking API.
+This was causing us to become demoralised and anxious of approaching deadlines.
 I took it upon myself to re-assess our MVP and re-prioritise tasks for the team to focus efforts on building a useable proof-of-concept app with mock banking data.
-I believe this shift in priority re-kindled spirits and led us to becoming more productive with our time.
+I believe this shift in priorities re-improved morale and led to us to have our MVP by the end of the week.

 ## Work Experience